dashu2410/HiringChallenges/DataEngineering/README.md

     * storing the bike availability across London across different time snapshots
 * Implement these DDLs and create table(s) in MySQL for the schemas.
 * Write script in Python to query this data source and update both databases accordingly
-* Write a cron script that runs this python script every 5 minutes
+* Schedule this script to run every 5 minutes
 * Include all of the DDL statements, python scripts and cron files in the repository
 * Document list of assumptions made, which are not covered in the stories but have been used in building the app.
 * Ask us anything – hiring at wealth42 dot com.

 ### Assessment Criteria
 1. Maintainability and organisation of code
-2. Normalisation of data in the schema design
+2. Correctly choosing normalisation or denormalisation where applicable
 3. Balancing between speed and quality of code - we understand that candidates can only spend limited time on these challenges.
 If you do make any trade-offs in favour of saving time, do mention them in comments.
 4. Ownership - going beyond the exact job description to deliver a finished product.